German Studies is a research-centered and student-friendly department with a challenging curriculum taught by internationally renowned faculty.

-The department covers the entire tradition of German culture, history, and politics within a European context, from early modern times to the present.
+The department covers the entire tradition of German culture, history, and politics within a European and global context, from early modern times to the present.
 Majors in German Studies excel intellectually, they are curious, independent thinkers, and open to the world.

 Students of German Studies often have double or triple majors, which gives them an extra advantage over many of their peers and makes them particularly attractive to global employers and the top graduate schools.